jag-123/SoftSysAmusedAnemone/README.md

 * [Jeremy Garcia](https://github.com/jag-123)

 ## Getting Started
-To get started you, will install GLUT installed on your machine:
+To get started, you will need to have GLUT installed on your machine:

                   freeglut3-dev
                   freeglut3